0xAX/linux-insides/SysCall/syscall-1.md

 * `SYSCALL_METADATA`;
 * `__SYSCALL_DEFINEx`.

 Implementation of the first macro `SYSCALL_METADATA` depends on the `CONFIG_FTRACE_SYSCALLS` kernel configuration option.
 As we can understand from the name of this option, it allows to enable tracer to catch the syscall entry and exit events.
-If this kernel configration option is enabled, the `SYSCALL_METADATA` macro executes initialization of the `syscall_metadata` structure that defined in the [include/trace/syscall.h](https://github.com/torvalds/linux/blob/master/include/trace/syscall.h) header file and contains different useful fields as name of a system call, number of a system call in the system call [table](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl), number of parameters of a system call, list of parameter types and etc:
+If this kernel configuration option is enabled, the `SYSCALL_METADATA` macro executes initialization of the `syscall_metadata` structure that defined in the [include/trace/syscall.h](https://github.com/torvalds/linux/blob/master/include/trace/syscall.h) header file and contains different useful fields as name of a system call, number of a system call in the system call [table](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl), number of parameters of a system call, list of parameter types and etc:

 ```C
 #define SYSCALL_METADATA(sname, nb, ...)                             \